caltechlibrary/air-sampling/README.md

 If you want to try running the site locally, install [webserver](https://caltechlibrary.github.io/wsfn/INSTALL.html).

-Run the build script using:
+Run the build script in the `air-sampling` repository directory by typing:

 ```
 python3 _build.py